LagosPortugalGuide.com

 Sea Temperatures in Lagos

-Unlike the warm waters of the Mediterranean, Lagos's beaches face the Atlantic Ocean.
+Unlike the warm waters of the Mediterranean, Lagos beaches face the Atlantic Ocean.
 These naturally cool sea waters are further chilled by the North Atlantic Current, which brings cooler waters southward along Portugal's coastline.

 The winter months (December through March) see the coldest waters, typically ranging between 13-15°C (55-59°F).
 Spring brings gradual warming, with May reaching about 18°C (64°F).